arangodb/docs/3.10/indexing-geo.md

 This `FILTER` clause can be combined with a `SORT` clause using `GEO_DISTANCE()`.

-Note that containment in the other direction like in:
+Note that containment in the opposite direction is currently not supported by geo indexes:

 ```js
 LET polygon = GEO_POLYGON([[[60,35],[50,5],[75,10],[70,35]]])